ong-ck/ITpt/README.md

 * <p align="justify"><u>In-built IPPT Calculator</u>.
 Users are able to calculate their IPPT scores using the calculator whenever they need.
 It displays the points breakdown for each exercise, together with the total score and the corresponding achievement.
 Furthermore, the IPPT calculator provides feedback to the users on the number of additional reps needed/ amount of time to cut for them to improve their score for each station by one point.</p>

-* <p align="justify"><u>Gamification</u> (In progress).
+* <p align="justify"><u>Gamification</u>.
 Points will be given after the users complete each of the activities that set for themselves, with which they can purchase avatars to customise their profile page.
 As such, users can be incentivised to work towards their fitness goals as they seek to gather customizable items purchasable by their collected points.</p>

 ### Tech Stack